You are here: Home > Social Welfare > Social welfare payments > Back to Education > Social welfare payments and the student grant

 Introduction

-If you are returning to education and have been getting a social welfare payment you may qualify for the Back to Education Allowance or the student grant scheme depending on your circumstances.
-It is not possible (in most cases) to receive the Back to Education Allowance and a full student grant at the same time.
+If you are returning to education and have been getting a social welfare payment you may qualify for the Back to Education Allowance or the student grant depending on your circumstances.
+You cannot get the Back to Education Allowance (BTEA) and a full student grant at the same time.

-If you are receiving One-Parent Family Payment, Disability Allowance, Invalidity Pension or Illness Benefit, you will need to assess whether it is more beneficial for you to transfer to the BTEA when you go back to education or to remain on your current payment and apply for a student grant.
+If you are getting One-Parent Family Payment (OFP), Jobseeker's Transitional payment, Disability Allowance, Invalidity Pension or Illness Benefit, you will need to assess whether it is more beneficial for you to transfer to the BTEA when you go back to education or to remain on your current payment and apply for a student grant.
 If you are receiving Jobseeker’s Benefit or Jobseeker’s Allowance, you must transfer to the BTEA if you wish to keep a social welfare payment when you go back to education.
+People who have transferred from OFP to the Jobseeker's Transitional payment can attend a full-time course.

 This document outlines your options.